 Pomegranate arils has lot of culinary uses apart from turning into drink.
 You can make delicious salads, syrups, jams and lots of garnish in most of the dishes.

-One of the popular form is pomegranate molasses made by simmering its juice for an hour at least.
+One of the popular form is pomegranate molasses made by simmering its juice at least for an hour.
 It has great significance in Middle Eastern cooking.

 Frequently Asked Questions